techie084/Techie084/README.md

 ## Hi, I'm Wisdom 🤟🚀

 # Care to know about me 👀
-I a **Junior SoftWare Developer** that love to build amazing stuff
+I a **Junior SoftWare Developer** that love to build amazing stuff I’m currently learning Tailwind-css and Svelte while building some JavaScript side Projects I’m looking to collaborate on some open-source projects and learn more about the open source world Fun fact i love to listen to music and watch anime and lot more
-I love to learn new things and teach people about programming.
+I love to learn new things, meeting with new people, teach people about programming.
 My interests span all the way from front-end development and I thrive on solving challenges in algorithms and data structures.
 I do all sorts of programming in my free time.
 I'm well versed in programming languages such as **JavaScript, Svelte-5, Tailwind**

-- 👋 Hi, I’m @Techie084
-- 👀 I’m interested in learning and meeting with new people
-- 🌱 I’m currently learning Tailwind-css and Svelte while building some JavaScript side Projects
-- 💞️ I’m looking to collaborate on ... lol i dont think we are ready for thet conversation now
-- 📫 Get in touch: click the links
-- ⚡ Fun fact: i love to listen to music and watch anime and lot more
-- 😄 Pronouns: he/him

 # Connect with me :
 <p align="center">